SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 consequence, we need your help to improve these heuristics so they can handle your wonky mime type of choice. :)

+### Pasting items

+As mentioned above, the clipboard operates on a pull model: when someone wishes to paste, the current program asks whichever program owns the clipboard for its contents.
+This means that the clipboard owner must live at least long enough for the compositor to make a copy of the clipboard contents, and must live indefinitely if the program wishes to provide a full pasting experience providing multiple mime types.

+Thus, another server was needed to own the clipboard for a Ringboard entry, thereby reconciling the contradictory short-lived nature of a client and long-lived nature of a pasting program.
+Since the clipboard watcher already talks to the clipboard and is a long-lived daemon, the paste server was added alongside it.

+The paste server is implemented with a simple [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) multiplexing mechanism over a connection-less Unix socket.

+### GUI startup latency and long-lived client windows

+Initializing a GUI can be quite slow: on the order of a few hundred milliseconds.
+Since this brief pause in someone's train of thought while trying to paste a previous clipboard entry would be extremely annoying, some clients (namely GUIs) make their windows invisible when closed rather than completely quitting.
+To reopen the window, a special file can be deleted which wakes the GUI via [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html).
+If, instead, a new instance of the GUI is opened, this special file is used to first check for a previously running instance of the GUI and kill it if it exists.

 ## Advanced features

 ### Search